uilic/SplitPolygon/README.md

 ### About plugin

 Split polygon is a QGIS plugin developed to solve the problem of dividing polygons into different ways.
-This can be very useful in jobs like land parceling and many others
+This can be very useful in jobs like land parceling and many others.
 First, I must note that the biggest aspect of this division problem is the polygon shape.
 So, to simplify things I limited the program to work only with convex polygons because there is always a solution, otherwise the things may be complicated because of the algorithms nature.
 The user can define 4 ways of dividing by himself.
 The offered options of division are: